babeheim/docs-test/Customize-Font-Awesome.md

 Font Awesome receives dozens of new requests every day.
 Some of them will eventually be included, others will not.
-[Popularity](https://fontawesome.com/community/leaderboard/new) is one of the factors taken into account, but it is not the only one.
+Our [Icon Leaderboard](https://fontawesome.com/community/leaderboard/new#faqs) contains a lot of information on how requests work, please take a look.

-So, if you need a new icon in a short while, or you need a comprehensive set of icons (e.g., a set of weather icons to build a forecast application) our suggestion is to customize Font Awesome.
+Said so, if you need a new icon in a short while, or you need a comprehensive set of icons (e.g., a set of weather icons to build a forecast application) our suggestion is to customize Font Awesome.

 ## The Easy Way